Hugging Face

 What works

-- Transformers library is well-maintained and widely adopted
+- Transformers library remains well-maintained and standard in PyTorch workflows

 What doesn't

-- Discoverability is cluttered; finding the right model takes trial and error
+- Discoverability across 2M models is cluttered; finding the right one takes trial and error

 User Reviews